Carlos Santana Player Props: Brewers vs. Pirates

 Carlos Santana At The Plate

-- Santana has driven in a run in 35 games this year (35.0%), including 13 games with more than one RBI (13.0%).
+- Santana has an RBI in 36 of 101 games this year, with multiple RBI in 14 of them.
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.